lshaoqin/aichallenge/README.md

 pip install -r requirements.txt
 ```

 4. Insert the dataset as `pets_preapred.csv` to the root folder.
+The other files are not required.

 5. The code in the `eda.ipynb` file can now be run!